 - Use of anti-vascular endothelial growth factor (anti-VEGF) for BRVO is currently off-licence but has been shown to have sustained benefit for macular oedema resulting from BRVO.

 These are similar to those of CRVO.
 New vessels tend to occur only when at least one quadrant of the retina is affected, and appear about six months after the original occlusion.
 The rate of complication for hemiretinal vein occlusions is greater than that of BRVO but less than that of CRVO.

 The outcome is reasonably good depending on the number of collateral veins that develop.
 50% of patients return to a visual acuity of 6/12 or better.
 Over half will develop macular oedema and about one in five may develop retinal neovascularisation.

 CRVO has two broad categories, which may overlap:

 - The milder form of the disease is non-ischaemic CRVO (accounting for ~75% of CRVOs).
 This may resolve fully with good visual outcome or progress to the ischaemic type.

 - The severe form of the disease is ischaemic CRVO.
-Patients may be left with with neovascular glaucoma and a painful blind eye.
+Patients may be left with neovascular glaucoma and a painful eye with severe visual impairment.